nenadg/local_models/README.md

 ### Speculative Decoding

-TinyLlama Chat uses speculative decoding to accelerate generation by:
+Local models Chat uses speculative decoding to accelerate generation by:

 1. Creating a reduced-layer "draft" model from the full model
 2. Generating candidate tokens with the faster draft model